Dr. Thomas Bookhout — Chorus Master

-Bookhout’s Carnegie Hall debut was in 2015, where he led The Phoenix Symphony Chorus in a world-premiere of Dan Forrest’s Psalm of Ascension for chorus and orchestra, and the Manhattan Concert Productions Masterworks Chorus and NY Chamber Orchestra in a performance of Haydn’s Lord Nelson Mass.
-Previously, Bookhout was Chorus Master for the West Virginia Symphony Orchestra, where he prepared the chorus for symphonic performances including Britten’s War Requiem, Vaughan Williams’s Sea Symphony, and Walton’s Belshazzar’s Feast; and for fully staged operas including Carmen, Il Trovatore, and Die Fledermaus, earning notable reviews in the American Record Guide and Opera News.
-In 2017 Bookhout plans to conduct again at Carnegie Hall, as well as in Vienna and Salzburg, with MidAmerica Productions.
+Previously, Bookhout was Chorus Master for the West Virginia Symphony Orchestra, where he prepared the West Virginia Symphony Chorus for symphonic performances, including Britten’s War Requiem, Vaughan Williams’s Sea Symphony, and Walton’s Belshazzar’s Feast; and for fully staged operas including Carmen, Il Trovatore, and Die Fledermaus, earning notable reviews in the American Record Guide and Opera News.

 Dr. Bookhout earned his advanced degrees at the Eastman School of Music at the University of Rochester and Arizona State University.
 His teachers and coaches have included Donald Neuen, Donald Bailey, Alfred Mann, Samuel Adler, David Stocker, Eric Nelson, Joseph Flummerfelt, Frauke Haaseman, and Dale Warland.
-He is a member of the Council for the Von Promnitz Palace Center for the Arts in Zary, Poland;has served on the executive board of the AZ ACDA; and is a member of numerous professional organizations, including NATS, ACDA, NAfME, Phi Kappa Phi, Pi Kappa Lambda, and Southwest Liederkranz.
+He has served on the executive board of the AZ ACDA, and is a member of numerous professional organizations, including NATS, ACDA, NAfME, Phi Kappa Phi, Pi Kappa Lambda, and Southwest Liederkranz.

-Tom’s wife is an educational administrator in Phoenix, and their growing family includes three adult children, two sons-in-law, and two perfect granddaughters.
+Tom and his wife’s family includes three adult children, two sons-in-law, and an ever-increasing number of perfect grandchildren!

 A native of Ohio, Lawrence is currently in his 16th season as freelance principal pianist for The Phoenix Symphony, and has also been a member of the Arizona Musicfest orchestra for the past six seasons.
 He has appeared as soloist in Gershwin’s “Rhapsody in Blue” with both of these orchestras.
 He has been heard frequently in Ballet Arizona collaborations with The Phoenix Symphony, most notably as featured soloist for Mozart’s “Twinkle, Twinkle, Little Star” variations and Stravinsky’s “Movements for Piano and Orchestra”.
 He also fondly recalls his stint as kazoo soloist in The Phoenix Symphony’s performances of Michael Daugherty’s “March of the Metro”.